borismichel/quizsenseopen/README.md

 ![Quiz Sense Image](./resources/Quiz-Sense-Architecture.png)

+# Try it

+ADd @quizsensebot on Telegram and say hello.
+On a phone?
+Go to https://t.me/quizsensebot

 The entire code is written in typescript and runs on node.js.
 To run your own copy do the following:

 # Installation